FAQ for Military and Veterans Services

 Joint Services Transcript (JST) at https://jst.doded.mil

 Community College of the Air Force (CCAAF) at https://www.airuniversity.af.mil

 Yes.
 The VA will pay for online courses; however, Chapter 33 (Post 9/11) students will only receive half of the BAH if taking all online classes.

 Yes.
-The VA will pay for remedial courses if they are required due to test score requirements and taken as a resident class only.
+The VA will pay for remedial courses if they are required due to test score requirements and taken as a resident or hybrid class only.
 Remedial courses taken online are not eligible for certification.

 The VA considers full time as 12 semester hours per term (same start and end date) for the fall and spring and 7 semester hours for the summer term (same start and end date).

 Yes, if courses taken are required for the program and meet VA requirements.